garyblankenship/leanpub-laravel/manuscript/configuration.md

 	Config::set('database.default', 'sqlite');

+Configuration values that are set at run-time are only set for the current request, and will not be carried over to subsequent requests.

 ## Environment Configuration {#environment-configuration}

 It is often helpful to have different configuration values based on the environment the application is running in.
 For example, you may wish to use a different cache driver on your local development machine than on the production server.
 It is easy to accomplish this using environment based configuration.